-No ING international transaction fees if you deposit at least $1,000 a month into your Orange Everyday and make 5+ card purchases that are settled (not pending) each month
+No ING international transaction fees if you deposit at least $1,000 a month into your ING accounts (excluding Living Super and Orange One) and make 5+ card purchases that are settled (not pending).

 ING Orange One Rewards Platinum Credit Card